gedisony/plugin.video.reddit_viewer/README.md

 - Explore other subreddits
 - Hide posts by subreddit or from certain sites
 - Read user comments
+  - Play or view links posted in comments

 ## Installation
 - Download zip